QubesOS/qubes-doc/external/configuration-guides/network-printer.md

 - /wiki/NetworkPrinter/
 ---

-Configuring a network printer for Qubes AppVMs
+Configuring a network printer for PedOS AppVMs
 ==============================================

 Where to configure printers and install drivers?